nishantkabra123/capp/README.md

 create an API to fetch 5 fields from parent and 5 from child tables. fetch the values based on offerId(separate the values having comma separated with the list<String> as output ).

+[Yesterday 8:56 PM] Nishant Kabra
+I developed DB Queries for the first 2 API and partially coded the First API [Yesterday 8:57 PM] Nishant Kabra
+Nilesh Sharma
+Out of 3 how many task completed

+It is still in progress.

 create an API to fetch only 4 rows of each Filter name from the filter default table --

 SELECT * FROM ( SELECT *, ROW_NUMBER() OVER (PARTITION BY user_id ORDER BY start_date ASC) AS row_number FROM rover_filter_default ) t WHERE t.row_number = 1